michaelsergio/snes-dsp/README.md

-This is a very simple application for testing noise in SNES.
+This is a very simple application for testing the DSP chip in SNES.

-Simple code runs on the SPC700 that turns on the noise channel.
+It is still a work in progress.

-Tag: first-noise - the simpliest bloop
+Tag:

-Running `./build` creates an executable ROM under bin/noise.smc
+Running `./build` creates an executable ROM under bin/dsp.smc